-Food For Thought Denver strives to eliminate weekend hunger for children in the Denver area by providing food PowerSacks, because we believe that no child should go hungry.
+Food for Thought strives to eliminate weekend hunger for children in the Denver Metro Area by providing food PowerSacks for the weekend, because we believe that no child should go hungry.

 Each PowerSack has 10-15 items, enough to feed a family of four two meals.
 Each week, hundreds of volunteers help pack and deliver PowerSacks to the schools we serve across Denver.

 The schools we serve are where 90% or more of the student population is eligible for free and reduced lunch programs.
 These schools are known as “Title One,” which means an annual income for a family of four is less than $29,000 per year.

 Because we give every student a PowerSack, many of the barriers that traditionally interfere with distribution are removed.
 To make sure no PowerSacks go unused, we encourage community tables and food pantries in the schools we serve have access to extra or unwanted items.